estaesta/video-archive-colab/README.md

 # video-archive-colab
-Colab Notebook Project mainly for archiving video from youtube, bilibili, fc2, and many more directly to your google drive account
+Colab Notebook Project mainly for archiving video from youtube, bilibili, and many more directly to your google drive account

+#To do list
+- add streamlink
+- add ytarchive
+- add yt-dlp